mjumbewu/LegisPy/README.rst

-It is totally 3:24 AM and I am at SXSW lacking some essential facilities, but I am going to get this pumped out before the morning.
+It is totally 3:24 AM and I am at SXSW lacking some essential facilities, but I am going to start getting this pumped out before the morning.

 =======
 LegisPy
 =======

 *LegisPy* is a friendly wrapper around the SOAP API for Granicus' Legistar leegislation management system.

-Inspired by the API work of @zachwills, a talented developer, and a friend, as well as the Ruby-language Granicus API.
+Inspired by the API work of @zachwills, a talented developer and a friend.

-*LegisPy* is built on top of the excellent `SUDS <https://fedorahosted.org/suds/>`_ client for SOAP services.
+*LegisPy* is built on top of the excellent `SUDS
+<https://fedorahosted.org/suds/>`_ client for SOAP services.

 Getting Started
 ===============